April 10, 2021

 }

-.
-When the viewport width is 750px or less, the root font size becomes 5px, and all rem
+}In this example, the root font size is initially set to 10px, so 1rem = 10px.
+When the viewport width is 750px or less, the root font size becomes 5px, and all rem units adjust accordingly.

 Here’s an example from the official documentation: